Modeling a simple example

 Now double-click on an element to access the element properties.
 In our case, we change the properties of the vehicle.
 In the first step, we change the name to lock/unlock antenna.

 The properties also include ThreatGet Tagged Values.
 These are properties that were created by the Server Administrator.
+The creator of tag value is shown after the name of the property in parenthesis.
+In our case we can see that the (AIT) is the creator of the tagged value.

 We now create the elements mentioned above, step by step, and then connect them with the connections.
 Your model should look like the diagram below.